Lexicon

 The operational architecture around a working dead drop substantially exceeds the cache itself.
 A standard operating dead drop requires a signal site — a separate pre-arranged physical or visual signal indicating that the deposit has been made and is ready for retrieval, and (in some operational frames) a confirmation signal indicating the retrieval has occurred.
 The drop itself must be at a location accessible to both parties without surveillance-detectable approach (the asset must be able to reach it without the access pattern revealing the underlying relationship); the material in the drop must be in a form whose accidental discovery does not compromise either party (the conventional packaging is the "concealment device" — a hollowed object whose ordinary appearance does not invite inspection).
 The classical operational guidance is that a drop should be loaded for the shortest possible duration; long-loaded drops are vulnerable to discovery, weather, and the changing physical environment of the location.

-The historical record on US dead-drop operations during the Cold War includes the substantial documented Aldrich Ames record (Ames's Soviet handlers used dead drops in the Washington area through the 1985–94 period; the FBI surveillance recovery of the chalked signal mark on a mailbox at 37th and R Streets NW in February 1994 was the operational moment that produced the arrest), the Robert Hanssen record (Hanssen's drops in the Foxstone Park area of Vienna, Virginia were the operational vehicle for his 1979–2001 reporting to Soviet and Russian services), and the substantial CIA documentary record on Cold War HUMINT operations against Soviet and Eastern European targets that depended on dead-drop tradecraft.
+The historical record on US dead-drop operations during the Cold War includes the substantial documented Aldrich Ames record (Ames's Soviet handlers used dead drops in the Washington area through the 1985–94 period; the FBI surveillance recoveries of chalk signal-marks on the mailbox at 37th and R Streets NW during the 1993 surveillance period — most notably the 13 October 1993 mark signalling a 1 November Bogotá meet — were the operational hinge of the ten-month investigation that produced Ames's arrest on 21 February 1994), the Robert Hanssen record (Hanssen's drops in the Northern Virginia suburbs — principally Nottoway Park in Fairfax County (codename PARK/PRIME, mid-1980s onward) and ultimately Foxstone Park in Vienna (codename ELLIS, where he was arrested in February 2001) — were the operational vehicle for his 1979–81 GRU and 1985–2001 KGB/SVR reporting), and the substantial CIA documentary record on Cold War HUMINT operations against Soviet and Eastern European targets that depended on dead-drop tradecraft.
 The technique remains in operational use; the modern variant uses electronic and digital concealments alongside the historical physical-cache form.

 See also